Documentation

 Row Object Structure

-parameter passed to your cell renderer has the following structure:
+The row parameter passed to your cell renderer is a flat object containing all the row's data:

 Return Types